getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 Docker version 1.8.1, build d12ea79
 ```

 Now, let's use dvm with Carina!
-First, I will load my cluster credentials.
+First, load your cluster credentials.
-Then dvm will use them to automatically detect the right version for my cluster.
+Then dvm will use them to automatically detect the right Docker version for your cluster.

-** Mac OS X and Linux **
+**Mac OS X and Linux**

 ```bash
 $ eval "$( carina env mycluster )"